 The experiences in policymaking, along with early work in California and several leading cities, are already spilling over into other areas of the country.
 Governors in Oregon and North Carolina are stepping forward with executive orders directing state agencies to follow New York’s lead with goals set for carbon reduction and clean energy progress.
 Cities such as Boulder, Santa Monica and the District of Columbia are instituting similarly aggressive building standards.
 To support these advancements, NBI has developed a guidance that builds on the 20% Stretch Code Provisions that can take cities and states to a 40% improvement over ASHRAE 90.1-2013.
 The Stretch Code Standard is getting ready for release after the first of the year and describes provisions with increasing stringency for commercial construction that could be considered and adopted by cities as advanced local code amendments, stretch codes, policies and/or incentive program standards.
 For notifications, sign up here.

-Mark Lyles, Project Manager
+by Mark Lyles, Project Manager